daniele-agostinelli/LandmarkGaze/README.md

 To evaluate a model's angular error (in degrees) on a specific dataset.

 ## 📝 Citation
-If you find this code or our methodology useful in your research, please consider citing our paper.
+If you find this code or our methodology useful in your research, please consider citing our paper: https://arxiv.org/abs/2603.24724